erfianugrah/markov-mail/docs/QUICK_START.md

 ### Deployment fails with KV namespace errors

-This is normal for first deployment.
-The worker will still function at 85-90% accuracy.
+This is normal on first deployment.
+The worker still works at 85-90% accuracy without them.

-To fix (optional):
+To fix:
 ```bash
 # Create KV namespaces
 npx wrangler kv namespace create CONFIG